Free standard shipping and returns on all orders

 Now that you've learned how to wear perfume in the best way, it's time to learn how to store these precious liquids.

-Contrary to the popular opinion that perfumes expire after 2 to 5 years, this statement couldn't be further from the truth.
+Contrary to the popular opinion that perfumes expire after 2 to 5 years, this statement could not be further from the truth.

-Although some lighter citrus fragrances can oxidize over time and lose some of their more volatile notes, if stored properly, perfumes with stronger notes can last more than 50 years.
+Although some lighter citrus fragrances may oxidize over time and lose some of their more volatile notes, if stored properly, perfumes with more intense notes can last more than 50 years.

 These are our tips to slow down the deterioration process as much as possible.

-1. Store the perfume in a dark and dry place with a constant temperature
+1. Store perfume in a dark, dry place with a constant temperature

-Perfumes are made from scented oils in a mixture of ethanol and water, which makes their composition very volatile.
+Perfumes are made of scented oils in a mixture of ethanol and water, which makes their composition very volatile.

-Therefore, they do not like temperature fluctuations and places such as wet bathrooms and basements should be avoided to prolong their lifespan.
+Therefore, they do not like temperature fluctuations, and places like bathrooms and damp basements should be avoided to prolong their shelf life.

-So store your perfumes in a dark and dry place, avoid natural or artificial light and place them in a place with a constant temperature, such as drawers, which are an ideal place to store perfumes.
+So store your perfumes in a dark, dry place, avoid natural or artificial light, and place them in a location with a constant temperature, such as drawers, which are an ideal place to store perfumes.

-As an extra security measure, we recommend storing fragrances in their original boxes to make your life easier.
+As an extra safety measure, we recommend storing fragrances in their original boxes to make your life easier.

-Keeping your fragrance without the original cap will cause natural oxidation to be greater than it would otherwise be.
+Keeping your fragrance without the original cap will lead to more natural oxidation than would otherwise occur.

-Those who like to buy testers sometimes receive perfumes in plain boxes without the lid, which could eventually result in this type of fluctuations.
+Those who like to buy testers sometimes receive perfumes in plain boxes and without the cap, which could eventually result in this type of fluctuation.

-Always keep the lid on so that the perfume oxidizes as little as possible.
+Always keep the cap on so that the perfume oxidizes as little as possible.
 This way, the perfume will last longer.

-The question of whether perfumes should be stored in a wine cellar or a refrigerator is highly debated in the perfume community.
+The question of whether perfumes should be stored in a wine cooler or a refrigerator is much debated in the perfumer community.

-If they are kept at a constant low temperature, nothing will happen to them and their delicate chemical balance will not be spoiled.
-The problem arises if they are kept like this and suddenly the refrigerator stops working, which could deteriorate the composition.
+If kept at a constant low temperature, nothing will happen to them, and their delicate chemical balance will not be spoiled.
+The problem arises if they are stored this way and, suddenly, the refrigerator stops working, which could deteriorate the composition.

 4. Avoid shaking the perfume bottle

-While it may seem like a good idea to give the perfume bottle a little "shake" from time to time to "activate the scent", unfortunately, it does just the opposite.
+While it might seem like a good idea to give the perfume bottle a little "shake" now and then to "activate the scent," unfortunately, it does the opposite.

-As we have learned in a couple of previous paragraphs, oxygen is not a friend of perfume.
-So, to minimize air exposure, don't give your perfume additional oxidation through the bubbles.
+As we learned a couple of paragraphs ago, oxygen is not a friend of perfume.
+So, to minimize air exposure, do not give your perfume additional oxidation through bubbles.

 5. Limit the physical space for perfumes